-DET or Diploma in Education and Training, formerly known as the DTTLS (Diploma to Teach in the Lifelong Learning Sector), is a Level 5 professional course that is developed and accredited by the SET (Society for Education and Training).
+DET course or Diploma in Education and Training, formerly known as the DTTLS (Diploma to Teach in the Lifelong Learning Sector), is a Level 5 professional course that is developed and accredited by the SET (Society for Education and Training).
 It is designed for candidates who are performing a full-time or part-time teaching role.
 After the successful completion of the course, a candidate will be able to gain a Qualified Teacher Learning and Skills or QTLS status.
-This is a full teaching award achieved in lifelong learning and is recognised nationally.
+This is a full teaching award achieved in lifelong learning and is recognized nationally.

 The DET qualification is similar to the Certificate in Education that is within the FHEQ (Framework for Higher Education Qualifications).
 It is regarded as a Level 5 award having 120 credits.
-This diploma course consists of Part 1 and Part 2, and one must have completed at least 100 hours of teaching before applying for the DET programme.
+This diploma course consists of Part 1 and Part 2, and one must have completed at least 100 hours of teaching before applying for the DET program.

-A candidate will be assessed for over the two years of study on a continuous basis.
+A candidate will be assessed over the two years of study on a continuous basis.
 Each of the modules will be assessed through assignments, including projects, reports, case studies and essays.
-You will be producing a professional development portfolio that focuses on an enhanced teaching or training practice which involves performing lesson observations.
+You will be producing a professional development portfolio that focuses on an enhanced teaching or training practice that involves performing lesson observations.
 The 2nd year would be a mix of classroom attendance as well as online work.